LamTS72/VirtualMachine_Cache/README.md

   Assignment_1: I think this part is difficult in this project because it describes get input mechanism and how to handle them.

-  Assignment_2: You need to work with AVL tree and how a cache works, we have some policies for you like FIFO,LIFO,LRU,MSU,LFU,RR.
+  Assignment_2: You need to work with AVL tree and how a cache works, we have some policies for you like FIFO,LIFO,LRU,MSU,LFU,RR by circular queue.

   Assignment_3: You need to work with hash search and implement them to FIFO,MSU,LFU,LRU.

+WHAT YOU KNOW:

+  Every assignment have some testcases and solutions for them but in practice each assignment have all of 110 testcases.
+So if you pass 10 testcases that are given in each assignment, it is not sure you will pass all of them. :D